Gilbert I Crispin, seigneur de Tillieres et Bec

 Thorold (Turold) of Bucknall, Sheriff of Lincolnshire

-Alvarissa MALET
+Alvarissa Malet

 • Born: Abt 1048, Graville St Honorine, Normandy, France

-General Notes:
+Research Notes:

 The following posts to SGM postulate that Alvarissa married Alfgar Earl of Mercia and was mother of Lucy who married Ivo de Taillebois.
 The main reasoning behind this marriage was because she was supposed to be mother of Lucy (and Lucy was thought to be daughter of Alfgar).
 However Keat-Rohan (see notes under Lucy of Mercia) proposes that Lucy was a daughter of Turold Sheriff of Lincoln by a daughter of William Malet; therefore I believe that this same "Alvarissa" was married to Turold and not to Alfgar.
 I now see no reason to have a daughter of William Malet being married to Alfgar Earl of Mercia.